codex-storage/nim-codex/README.md

 > The Codex project aims to create a decentralized durability engine that allows persisting data in p2p networks.
 In other words, it allows storing files and data with predictable durability guarantees for later retrieval.

-> WARNING: This project is under active development and is considered pre-alfa.
+> WARNING: This project is under active development and is considered pre-alpha.

 [![License: Apache](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)